roemvaar/oso/README.md

 ## Design Goals

-Small operating system with a "real-world" application.
+Small operating system with for "real-world" applications.

 Start from scratch to get a better understanding of things that you may take for granted, such as booting, device interaction, memory management,